Like many things, there are some misconceptions around what can be expected when completing a reverse diet that we find are important to touch on.

 Many people think they will lose weight and get leaner on a reverse diet, which is often not true and in line with what a reverse diet is.
 This can be common towards the start, but this period should be short-lived if you are reverse dieting properly.

-There are two main reasons someone may experience weight loss.
+There are a few reasons why someone may experience weight loss.

 The person is more consistent with their diet and eats fewer calories than before.